Hard clam: Human use

 In coastal areas of the New England states, Long Island, and New Jersey, restaurants known as raw bars or clam bars specialize in serving littlenecks and topnecks raw on an opened half-shell, usually with a cocktail sauce with horseradish, and often with lemon.
 Sometimes littlenecks are steamed and dipped in butter, though not as commonly as their soft-shelled clam cousin the "steamer".
 Littlenecks are often found in-the-shell in sauces, soups, stews, and clams casino, or substituted for European varieties such as the cockle in southern European seafood dishes.
 The largest clams are quahogs or chowders and cherrystones; they have the toughest meat and are used in such dishes as clam chowder, clam cakes, and stuffed clams, or are minced and mixed into dishes that use the smaller, more tender clams.

 Historically, Native Americans used the quahog as a component in wampum, the shell beads exchanged in the North American fur trade.
 The Narragansetts used the hard clam for food and ornaments.

 A population of hard clams exists in Southampton Water in Hampshire, England.
 Originally bred in the warm water outflows at Southampton Power Station for use as eel bait, the population became self-sustaining and can now be found in Southampton Water and has also spread to Portsmouth Harbour and Langstone Harbour.

 Clams and red tide

 The term "red tide" refers to an accumulation of a toxin, such as saxitoxin, produced by marine algae.
 Filter-feeding shellfish are affected, such as clams, oysters, and mussels.
+As they filter microorganisms, clams ingest K. brevis algae.
+This algae accumulates in the clams' tissues and is toxic to humans when they are consumed.
 The toxin affects the human central nervous system.
 Eating contaminated shellfish, raw or cooked, can be fatal.
 Some other kinds of algal blooms make the seawater appear red, but red tide blooms do not always discolor the water, nor are they related to tides.